nrademacher/conference-track-manager/README.md

 #### Story #1

-> "I am interfacing with a friendly CLI that presents me with options for currently avaiable actions to choose for, such as adding a new talk or printing the schedule."
+> "I am interfacing with a friendly CLI that presents me with options for currently available actions to choose from, such as adding a new talk or printing the schedule."

 For each possible state of the application, the user should be prompted and able to choose from a list of options, which in the app are connected to specific `actions`, i.e. functions that have concrete effects the user can observe, such as adding a new talk and seeing the metrics change, removing a talk, listing the talks, saving or writing to file: